jkarneges/rust-async-bench/README.md

 Both versions of the application can be run with or without syscalls.
 When syscalls are enabled, `libc::read` is called on an empty pipe every time there would have been an I/O operation.

-It is relatively straightforward to write a single-threaded poll loop server that doesn't use heap allocations or synchronization primitives.
+It is relatively straightforward to write a single-threaded poll loop server that doesn't use heap allocations or threading primitives.
 Doing the same with async/await, and doing it without making extra syscalls, is a bit trickier.
 The following techniques are used in the async implementation:

 * I/O objects register/unregister with the poller when they are initialized/dropped as opposed to when I/O futures are used.
 They also keep track of their readiness state at all times.
 This helps reduce the overhead of the I/O futures.
 For example, if a stream is known to be not readable and `read()` is called on it, the returned future will immediately return `Pending` when polled, without performing a syscall.